Can You Stain MDF? (Staining Methods & Step-by-Step Guide)

 Step #2: Collect the Supplies You’ll Need

 To achieve the desired finish for your MDF project, purchase the appropriate stain and varnish products to stain MDF wood.
-When purchasing a stain, it is suggested to opt for a solvent-based variety to ensure an even distribution of color on the MDF wood surface.
+When purchasing a stain, I recommend opting for a solvent-based variety to ensure even distribution of color on the MDF wood surface.

 As for varnish MDF, you can choose between a gloss or semi-gloss finish.
 Then, get the necessary paint brush and sandpaper, including small and medium-sized brushes.
 These are all important to enhance the overall results.